-In U.S., savings accounts are bank accounts insured by the Federal Deposit Insurance Corporation (FDIC) with the ability to earn interest on deposited funds (savings).
+In the U.S., savings accounts are bank accounts mostly insured by the Federal Deposit Insurance Corporation (FDIC) with the ability to earn interest on deposited funds (savings).
 They can be opened at most banks, credit unions, or other financial institutions, but will vary in traits such as synergy with checking accounts of the same institution, annual percentage yield (APY), and minimum balance requirements.
 Regarding the first, financial institutions generally offer incentives, such as waiving monthly fees, for opening savings and checking accounts.

 While savings accounts are often linked to checking accounts, there are some key differences.
-Checking accounts are deposit accounts through financial institutions that allows the withdrawal or depositing of funds.
-They are highly liquid and, for the most part, funds can be withdrawn without penalties.
+Checking accounts are deposit accounts through financial institutions that allow the withdrawal or depositing of funds.
+They are highly liquid, and, for the most part, funds can be withdrawn without penalties.
 Also, they tend not to pay interest, and those that do, have some of the lowest interest rates.
 On the other hand, savings accounts have limitations on withdrawals and may require maintenance of a minimum balance in order to avoid penalties.

 A key characteristic of savings accounts is their ability to earn interest at rates generally higher than those offered by checking accounts.
 However, a major drawback is that a federal limit in the U.S. only allows for no more than six outgoing transactions (withdrawals) a month.
 Due to this, savings accounts are most useful as a means to store funds that a person does not immediately require, such as savings or emergency funds.
 Although savings accounts are not as liquid as checking accounts, it is still one of their beneficial aspects.
 When compared to the relative liquidity of cashing bonds, withdrawing from retirement accounts, or selling stocks or other assets, savings accounts are much easier to access when cash is needed.